jdserpas/VisionTS-Technical-Exercise-JDS/README.md

 Plain text response with the contents of the file as specified above.

 ## 3. User Storage Module
 The most complex of the 3 modules.
 It will allows the user to post data, and to query data from a database.

+**It assumes MongoDB is running on port 27017**

 ### Basic usage.
 POST Request